Cary, North Carolina: History

-In 1960, Cary's population was 3,356, but by 2000 it had grown to 94,536.
+By 2000, Cary's population had grown to 94,536.
 Concerned about forty years of steady growth, in 2008 the town council commissioned the Cary Historic Preservation Master Plan to establish a coordinated approach to historic preservation.
 Cary now has three districts recognized by the National Register of Historic Places: the Carpenter Historic District, the Green Level Historic District, and the Cary Historic District.
 In addition, the town has designed ten local landmarks which receive a property tax break in exchange for oversight of exterior changes to the structures by the town's Historic Preservation Commission.